What is the edge?

 For obvious reasons, engineering and operations teams need to get very comfortable with any technology that is going to be deployed into their stack.
 Our approach is:

-- To make a ton of investment into processes, systems and compliance, including PCI and ISO 27001
+- To make a ton of investment into security processes, systems and compliance, including PCI, ISO 27001 and HIPAA

-- Sharing details of our approach to resilience, robustness, security etc
+- Sharing details of our approach to resilience and robustness

 - Using customer case studies and references to show new prospects how others are using the system